FunctionLab/otari/README.md

 sh ./download_data.sh  # in the train directory
 ```

 The Otari training configuration YAML file is provided as the `train/configs.yml` file.
+Please update the dataset location and path to save model weights in `train/configs.yml`.

 You can use the same conda environment to train Otari.